dillionmegida/dillionmegida.com/src/pages/p/how-to-configure-meta-tags-in-react-app-dynamically/index.md

 ---
-title: "How to Configure meta-tags in React Apps Dynamically with a NodeJS Server"
+title: "How to Configure meta tags in React Apps Dynamically with a NodeJS Server"
 date: "2020-05-07"
 cover: "https://res.cloudinary.com/dillionmegida/image/upload/v1588811287/images/blogs_cover/meta-tags_pasddl.png"
-pageDescription: "Here are 10 Gatsby plugins which makes creating contents easy and effective.
-Some of them are difficult to configure manually but these plugins have been created to make their implementation easy."
+pageDescription: "react-helmet can be used to update meta tags automatically but this requires the browser to run the codes in the component.
+In this article, we'll learn how to update meta tags beforehand from the server"
-pageKeywords: "gatsby, gatsby plugins, gatsby-plugin-google-analytics, gatsby-remark-images, gatsby-remark-prismjs, gatsby-plugin-disqus, gatsby-plugin-manifest, gatsby-plugin-sitemap, gatsby-plugin-dark-mode, gatsby-plugin-feed, gatsby-plugin-netlify-cms, gatsby-remark-embedder, plugins for gatsby blog"
+pageKeywords: "nodejs, meta tags, seo, reactjs, react, express, nodejs server, update meta tags"
-tags: ["gatsby"]
+tags: ["nodejs", "seo", "react"]
 ---

 Many people confuse `react-helmet` to be the solution for Search Engine Optimization (SEO) improvement in respect to meta tags configuration.
 This is not true.
 In this article, we'll learn how `react-helmet` works and how to dynamically update meta tags (using a NodeJS server) for SEO purposes.